TWoolhouse/lboroCW-Trelno/design/report.md

   - Created the front of the registration page from scratch and expanded on Jacks' initial draft of the login page.
 - Search and parts of search results page
   - Created the search page elements to be used over a number of pages.
   - Used these elements to make the pages responsive and easy to use.
-Positioned them accordingly to aid in design and the flow of the pages
+Positioned them accordingly to aid in design and the flow of the pages.
 - Checked through code and caught bugs and features that people missed
-  - Proof reading code and caught some issues such as a button missing function
+  - Proof reading code and caught some issues such as a button missing function.
   - Also discovered bugs with certain elements of data usage etc.
 - Partook in decisions regarding the project and creation of requirements
-  - Assisted in creating the initial requirements draft to give a basis of what the project aimed to do
+  - Assisted in creating the initial requirements draft to give a basis of what the project aimed to do.
-  - Provided opinions and feedback to make the best decisions when designing, creating and building the project as well as suggesting changes etc. to offer an alternative solutions and a different approach to problems in development where there were multiple viable answers.
+  - Provided opinions and feedback to make the best decisions when designing, creating and building the project as well as suggesting changes etc. to offer alternative solutions and a different approach to problems in development where there were multiple viable answers.

 \pagebreak